ifraud/ifraud.github.io/_drafts/reflections-on-15-years-in-education.md

 I am completely unaware if I have a problem in writing with my hand, I did not get my time to figure this out.
 But needless to say, I hated it!
 I still cannot write a piece of text properly.
-I have no issues in typing on a keyboard and I personally prefer doing that much like [this](http://theoatmeal.com/blog/handwriting).
-Anyways, moving to the main topic.
+I have no issues in typing on a keyboard and I personally prefer doing that, much like [this](http://theoatmeal.com/blog/handwriting).
+Anyways, moving on to the main topic.
  In a completely crappy school, called Keshava Reddy Public School, where
 I unfortunately had to learn my fundamentals in science, mathematics, and everything, a